 Please contact our Privacy Officer if you wish to complain about any breach or potential breach of your privacy rights.
 We will refer your complaint to our Privacy Officer who will investigate the issue and determine the steps we will undertake to resolve your complaint.
-We will contact you if we require any additional information from you and will notify you in writing of the determination of our Privacy Officer.
+We will contact you if we require any additional information from you and will notify you in writing of the determination of our Privacy Officer within 30 calendar days.
 If you are not satisfied with the outcome of your complaint, you are entitled to contact the Office of the Australian Information Commissioner at www.oaic.gov.au.

 Spam is a generic term used to describe electronic ‘junk mail’- unwanted messages sent to a person’s email account or mobile phone.
 In Australia, spam is defined as ‘unsolicited commercial electronic messages’.